Capocaccia/NoCheer/README.md

 # NoCheer
-NodeJS command line program that takes in one or several words and generates a cheerful cheer.
+NodeJS command line program that takes in an input and responds with a cheer.

+To run:

+Git Clone
+NPM Install

+To execute tests:
+ npm run test

+To run app:
+node cheer.js yournamehere othernamesoptional